 - The main plant is using neutralization to destroy nerve-agent munitions.
 Secondary waste from the process, known as hydrolysate, is being shipped to a licensed and permitted hazardous waste treatment, storage and disposal facility.

 - The GB 8-inch projectile destruction campaign began in January 2020 and was completed in May 2020.

 - The VX 155mm projectile destruction campaign began in January 2021 and was completed in May 2021.

 - The first M55 rockets containing VX nerve agent were destroyed at the Blue Grass plant July 9, 2021.

 - This Month:

 - As of Feb.
-23, more than 68% of the mustard munitions have been destroyed.
+22, more than 75% of the VX rockets have been destroyed.

 - Continuation of processing.

 - The Blue Grass Chemical Agent-Destruction Pilot Plant (BGCAPP) will use an additional SDC to destroy a portion of the nerve-agent munitions, including full rocket overpacks and secondary waste products from destruction of the nerve-agent rockets, drained GB rocket warheads.